 Interstate 95 and I got to know each other a bit last weekend.

-Elise and I fought through massive downpours from Charlotte to the Georgia-Florida line.
-Joaquin churned well off the East Coast, but his thuggy thunderstorm friends decided to bust out a few windows in the Carolinas all the same.
+Madison and I fought through massive downpours from Charlotte to the Georgia-Florida line.
+Hurricane Joaquin churned well off the East Coast, but his thuggy thunderstorm friends decided to bust out a few windows in the Carolinas all the same.
 We turned off onto 95 and heard this from the GPS:

 “Next turn, 542 miles.”
 Interstate 95 lasts a while.